#01

 #04

-All food businesses in the European Union must have a Food Safety Risk Assessment based on HACCP (Hazard Analysis & Critical Control Points) principles.
+All food businesses must have a Food Safety Risk Assessment based on HACCP (Hazard Analysis & Critical Control Points) principles.

-NCASS members have access to a comprehensive online risk assessment tool in their members hub that allows them to create Food Safety, Health & Safety, COSSH, and Fire Safety risk assessments.
-This not only helps you to understand and assess the risks associated with running your business, but also ensures that you have plans in place which are designed to minimise risk and liability in any eventuality.
+NCASS membership gives you access to a comprehensive online risk assessment tool that allows you to create Food Safety, Health & Safety, COSSH, and Fire Safety risk assessments.

 #05

-This ensures that each staff member is operating safely, legally and effectively.
-If you’re unsure as to whether you or your staff require further training you can read more on training requirements at our training website.
+If you’re unsure as to what training you and your staff require, you can read more on training requirements here

 #06